Home » Resources » Superheroes among Us: A Community College Month Salute

 Chaffey College, for loaning 5,000 laptops to students this semester across its three campuses.

-The Los Angeles Community College District (LACCD), which is distributing 3,000 laptops via a drive-up process.
-LACCD students simply preregister online and apply for a specific scholarship to qualify for the laptops.
+The Los Angeles Community College District (LACCD) gave 3,000 laptops via a drive-up process.
+LACCD students simply register online and apply for a specific scholarship to qualify for the laptops.
 LACCD’s “Corona Kindness” event was even featured in the Good Morning America story, “Take a deep breath: Amid coronavirus crisis, good news is happening.”

-Springfield Technical Community College in Massachusetts, which distributed more than 500 Chromebooks and Hotspots (many donated by T-Mobile), and $2,500 in grocery gift cards (donated by Stop & Shop) to students, while also donating all of its PPE to local hospitals, and turning its parking lot into a staging area to triage COVID-19 testing for a large, local homeless shelter.
+Springfield Technical Community College in Massachusetts, which gave more than 500 Chromebooks and Hotspots (many donated by T-Mobile), and $2,500 in grocery gift cards (donated by Stop & Shop) to students while also donating all of its PPE to local hospitals, and turning its parking lot into a staging area to triage COVID-19 testing for a large, local homeless shelter.

 Palomar College, which, according to the San Diego Union-Tribune, distributed 344 computers, along with free food, to students before moving to alternative instruction.

-Mission College in the San Francisco Bay area, which, according to local news reports, is offering free grab-and-go-lunches to assist the needs of their student population.
-The students just show their ID card to enjoy the free lunch.
+Mission College in the San Francisco Bay area, which, according to local news reports, is offering free on-the-go lunches to assist the needs of their student population.
+The students just show their ID cards to enjoy the free lunch.